 Welcome!
-I am Jun Tu and I am an Associate Professor of Geography and Environmental Studies in the Department of Geography and Anthropology.
+I am Jun Tu, Professor of Geography, Geospatial Sciences, and Environmental Studies in the Department of Geography and Anthropology.
 I received my Ph.D. and M.Phil. degrees in Earth and Environmental Sciences (Geography Specialization) from the Graduate Center of The City University of New York, and my M.E. and B.S. from the Department of Earth Sciences at Nanjing University, China.
 I also received a Certificate in Urban Environmental Management and Sustainable Development from the Institute for Housing and Urban Development Studies, The Netherlands.
-I had worked as an environmental scientist in Nanjing, China for five years before coming to the U.S.

 My teaching interests include physical geography, environmental studies, and GIS applications.
 The courses I taught at KSU include Weather and Climate, Introduction to Environmental Studies, Global Climate Change, Geography of Asia, and GIS Application in Water Resources, etc.

-I am currently working on projects that study the combined impact of urbanization and climate change on water resources in northern Georgia, and explore the spatial association between environmental and socioeconomic factors and birth defects in the state of Georgia using GIS analysis, spatial statistics, and environmental modeling.
+I am currently working on projects that study the combined impact of urbanization and climate change on water resources in northern Georgia, and explore the spatiotemporal associations between environmental and socioeconomic factors and birth defects in the state of Georgia using GIS analysis, spatial statistics, and environmental modeling.

 Please read my CV here: